asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 |4|AWS services should have logging enabled and those logs delivered to CloudTrail or Cloud Watch.|

 **Why?**

 You need to use VPC Flow Logs in order send all the logs from Fargate and EC2 Instance type to centralized logging location.
-These logs are used but the CG Security Engineering Teams to detect malicious activity and threat detection.
+These logs are used but the CG Security Engineering Teams to detect malicious activity and threat detection.VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.

+Flow logs can help you with a number of tasks, such as:

+ + Diagnosing overly restrictive security group rules

+ + Monitoring the traffic that is reaching your instance

+ + Determining the direction of the traffic to and from the network interfaces

+ Flow log data is collected outside of the path of your network traffic, and therefore does not affect network throughput or latency.
+You can create or delete flow logs without any risk of impact to network performance.

 **How?**